Gankhulug456/parallel_computing/README.md

 ---

-## 📁 File Structure
-├── openmp_prime_finder.c
-├── mpi_histogram_builder.c
-├── Makefile
-├── README.md

----

 ## 🌐 See More

-If you’re interested in seeing more of my work, visit my [website](ganaa.work).
+If you’re interested in seeing more of my work, visit my [website](https://ganaa.work/).

 ---